spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 the appropriate amount.
 The WCS information remains unchanged.
 Note that offsets in the Y-direction (cross-dispersion direction) are not supported and should not be attempted.

-NIRCam subarrays used for TSGRISM observations always have their "bottom" edge located at the physical bottom edge of the detector and vary in size vertically.
+NIRCam subarrays used for non-DHS TSGRISM observations always have their "bottom" edge located at the physical bottom edge of the detector and vary in size vertically.
 The source spectrum trace will always be centered somewhere near row 34 in the vertical direction (dispersion running parallel to rows) of the dispersed image.
 So the larger subarrays just result in a larger region of sky above the spectrum.

-For TSGRISM, ``extract_2d`` always produces a cutout that is 64 pixels in height (cross-dispersion direction), regardless of whether the original image is full-frame or subarray.
+For non-DHS TSGRISM, ``extract_2d`` always produces a cutout that is 64 pixels in height (cross-dispersion direction), regardless of whether the original image is full-frame or subarray.
 This cutout height is equal to the height of the smallest available subarray (2048 x 64).